 To determine the best discount, we’d need to know precisely what characterized the children within the Worms experiment who most benefited over the long term—perhaps lower weight, or greater infection with a particular parasite species.
 As I will discuss below, such insight is easier imagined than attained.
 Then, if we had it, we would need to know the number of children in today’s deworming program areas with similar profiles.
 Obtaining that data could be a tall order in itself.

 To think more systematically about how to discount for differences in worm loads, within the limits of the evidence, I looked to some recent research that models how deworming affects parasite populations.
 Nathan Lo and Jason Andrews led the work (2015, 2016).
-With Lo’s help, I copied their approach in order to estimate how the prevalence of serious infection varies with the two indicators at GiveWell’s fingertips.
+With Lo’s help, I estimated how the prevalence of serious infection varies with the two indicators at GiveWell’s fingertips.

 The next two graphs examine how, under these modeling assumptions, the fraction of children with moderate/heavy infections varies in tandem with the two indicators at GiveWell’s disposal, which are prevalence of infection and average infection intensity: